crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/parsing-exercises.md

 The purpose in each case is to capture the point that the person responding to the emergency needs to be a police officer if they are going to drive without a seatbelt.

 ## What have we been parsing and how have we marked up the parsing?
-We have a [set](https://osf.io/rjduz){:target="_blank"} of imaginary examples of legislative provisions, using different forms of if/who construction, with increasingly complex and/or/not relationships, and definitions and "must" provisions.
+We have a [set of imaginary examples of legislative provisions](https://osf.io/rjduz){:target="_blank"}, using different forms of if/who construction, with increasingly complex and/or/not relationships, and definitions and "must" provisions.
 The most basic is "if a person drives, the person must wear a seatbelt", working up to provisions that have all of these elements.

 ![Example imaginary provisions with if-and-or-not, definitions, must and offences](/images/AlcoholDogExamples.png)